Donald Trump cleared by US Senate of inciting Capitol riots | DW | 13.02.2021

-US senators have acquitted the former US president on a charge of inciting an insurrection by his supporters at the Capitol building last month.
+US senators have acquitted the former US president on a charge of inciting an insurrection by his supporters at the Capitol building.
+In a statement after the verdict, Trump said his movement "has only just begun."

 Trump staged a fiery rally, calling on supporters to march on Congress, which was in the process of certifying Joe Biden's victory